ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 The Catalog Tile offering is {{site.data.keyword.cloud_notm}} supported.
 For more information, see [Getting help and support from IBM Cloud or SAP](/docs/sap?topic=sap-help-support&interface=ui).

-If client issues are identified with SAP software, then SAP Support will assist client.
-Please follow the recommendations of SAP Note 90835, which describes the SAP Incident Escalation Procedure.
+If client issues are identified with SAP software, then SAP Support assists the client.
+Follow the recommendations of SAP Note 90835, which describes the SAP Incident Escalation Procedure.
 This SAP Note (and others) is found at https://support.sap.com/en/index.html

 ## Before you begin
 {: #s4hana-automation-before}